isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

    :align: center

-**Advanced Filters**
+**More Filters**

-For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), you can use "show more filters" button to displa filters allow users to search by dataset ID, table ID, table description or a field name of interest.
+For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), you can use "show more filters" button to display filters allow users to search by dataset ID, table ID, table description or a field name of interest.

 **Labels**

+Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
+Users can search on any of these tags on the label filter field.